Biggest Garden Mistakes

 Planting Too Soon

 Do your homework with regard to seedlings.
 They all have their optimum times at which to plant them.
 If planted at the wrong time seedlings may rot or go dormant.
 Don’t worry, handy instructions are found on all seed packets, and garden-center workers will be pleased to advise you.
 A decent soil thermometer is always a useful investment, as well as a working knowledge of when the average date for the last frost is in your area.
+Check here and find out what flowers to plant in spring.

 Planting Too Late